Himalayan Meditation Retreat

 The remote Himalayan hamlet of Gangotri is considered to be among India’s most sacred pilgrimage sites.
 Natural beauty provides spiritual haven for resident and visiting yogis and holy men.
 The Gangotri temple serves as focus for devout Hindu pilgrims.
 Dramatic canyons, surrounding mountains and forest, a cascading waterfall, the virginal holy waters of India’s most sacred river, an atmosphere soaked in centuries of devotion and meditation, and typically sunny weather, make an ideal setting for enjoying the bliss of meditation and yoga.
 Our days here will include:

-- Final instruction in meditation, pranayama, and other yogic practices.
+- Final instruction in meditation, pranayama, and other yogic practices–the height of our meditation retreat.

 - Participate in puja and bhajans in the evenings at the Gangotri temple.